U.S. Route 70: Branch routes

 In Tennessee, US-70 has two additional branches: US-70N and US-70S.
-This split is unique, in that it is the only existing instance of a N/S split of a U.S. Route.
-Furthermore, US-70 does not "disappear" at these splits; thus, these two highways co-exist with the main route and both serve as additional branches.
+This split is unique for two reasons.
+First, it is the only existing instance of a N/S split of a U.S. Route (all the others are E/W splits).
+Second, US-70 does not "disappear" at these splits, allowing the two branch highways to both co-exist with and serve as alternates to the main route.
 US-70N begins in Lebanon, just east of Nashville, and ends in Crossville; US-70S begins in the Bellevue neighborhood of southwest Nashville, and ends in Sparta (a few miles west of Crossville).
 Historically, both split routes began in Pegram and ended in Crossville.
-The original designation for US-70 between Lebanon and Sparta was state route 26.
+The original designation for US-70 between Lebanon and Sparta was TN-26.

 Alternate routes

 There are currently two active alternate routes, all signed and marked on maps as US 70A.